This post was most recently updated on July 31st, 2022.4 min read.

 The posts are weirdly enough, surfaced to the users via a special application page called PointPublishing.aspx.

-Looking into the JSON that’s stored on the list, it looks like Microsoft meant the editor to be very modular and to be extensible by 3rd party developers.
+Looking into the JSON that’s stored on the list, it looks like Microsoft meant for the editor to be very modular and to be extensible by 3rd party developers.
 I’ve had a feeling for a while, that this editing experience was an experiment on a more modern editing experience.
 Ultimately, I suppose the experiment failed, as the technical implementation of the editor for Modern SharePoint is so drastically different!

 In any case, the blogs are going away.